Feeling tired all the time seems to be a given these

 The root source of fatigue: adrenal imbalance

-and being awake.
-Cortisol naturally rises in the morning, reaching a peak about
+Cortisol naturally rises in the morning, reaching a peak about 8:00am— 9:00am and

-inflammation, food allergies and chemical sensitivities, and infectious diseases
+food allergies and chemical sensitivities, and infectious diseases such as

 combination of several of these factors.
 If you aren’t sure what’s behind your fatigue,